lukasz-gryzbon/lukasz-gryzbon/README.md

 - 🔭 I’m currently working on the Living Sequence Diagrams (LSD)
 - 🌱 I’m currently learning Kotlin
-- 👯 I’m looking to collaborate on a new project - a Gradle plugin for automated generating of Wiremock stubs based from the Spring @RestController
+- 👯 I’m looking to collaborate on a new project - a Gradle plugin for automated generating of Wiremock stubs from Spring `@RestController`s

 <br />